-65. East Jerusalemis largely cut off from the other parts of the West Bank, and is undergoing changes that have an increasingly permanent effect on the Palestinian economic and social fabric.
-Permits to enter East Jerusalemare required for Palestinians residing in other parts of the West Bank, yet they are very difficult to obtain.
-In 2014, the Israeli authorities further restricted the access of Palestinians to the AI Aqsa Mosque.
+- 65. East Jerusalem is largely cut off from the other parts of the West Bank, and is undergoing changes that have an increasingly permanent effect on the Palestinian economic and social fabric.
+Permits to enter East Jerusalem are required for Palestinians residing in other parts of the West Bank, yet they are very difficult to obtain.
+In 2014, the Israeli authorities further restricted the access of Palestinians to the Al Aqsa Mosque.
 With increasing levels of tensions and violence in the West Bank, the highest numbers of Palestinian injuries involving Israeli security forces were reported in the Jerusalem Governorate.
-These were mainly in connection with clashes following the killing of three Israeli teenagers and the subsequent killing of a Palestinian teenager in East Jerusalem, protests against the hostilities in Gaza, and perceived changes to the longstanding status quo of the AI Aqsa Mosque compound (OCHA, 2015a).

-66. The number of Palestinians of East Jerusalem as a proportion of the total population of the city as defined by Israeli regulations, grew from 26 per cent in 1967 to 37 per cent in 2012 (Jerusalem Institute for Israeli Studies, 2014).
-The lack of economic development and decent employment opportunities for Palestinians in East Jerusalem particularly young people, contributes to heightened tensions and escalation of violence.
-The Palestinian Authority is still prevented from exercising its functions in East Jerusalem Palestinian institutions, such as the Orient House and the Jerusalem Chamber of Commerce, remain closed.

-67. The extent of poverty among Palestinians in East Jerusalemis exceptionally high.
+These were mainly in connection with clashes following the killing of three Israeli teenagers and the subsequent killing of a Palestinian teenager in East Jerusalem, protests against the hostilities in Gaza, and perceived changes to the long-standing status quo of the Al Aqsa Mosque compound (OCHA, 2015a). - 66.
+The number of Palestinians of East Jerusalem, as a proportion of the total population of the city as defined by Israeli regulations, grew from 26 per cent in 1967 to 37 per cent in 2012 (Jerusalem Institute for Israeli Studies, 2014).
+The lack of economic development and decent employment opportunities for Palestinians in East Jerusalem, particularly young people, contributes to heightened tensions and escalation of violence.
+The Palestinian Authority is still prevented from exercising its functions in East Jerusalem.
+Palestinian institutions, such as the Orient House and the Jerusalem Chamber of Commerce, remain closed. - 67.
+The extent of poverty among Palestinians in East Jerusalem is exceptionally high.
 The poverty rate in 2013 stood at 69.7 per cent for families, 75.4 per cent for individuals and 83.9 per cent for children (National Insurance Institute, 2015).
-8 There is a clear link between poverty and access to education, which is compounded by a continuing serious lack of facilities for Palestinian schools, with a shortfall of some 2,200 classrooms (OCHA, 2014c).

-68. The Separation Barrier has cut off from the city several Palestinian communities within the Israeli-defined municipality border, with serious consequences for access to public services.
-Tens of thousands of Palestinians of East Jerusalemare physically separated from the urban centre and must cross crowded checkpoints to access healthcare, education and other services (ibid.).
-Provision of public services, including water supply, is decreasing in these communities (ACR), 2015).
-Rsing incidence of crime has been observed, as Israeli police no longer enter these neighbourhoods.
-In a recent development, the Israeli authorities permitted the deployment of police forces of the Palestinian Authority in the Abu Ds, Al-Ram and Biddu communities located in Area B as defined under the Oslo Accords, where Israel retains security control.
+8 There is a clear link between poverty and access to education, which is compounded by a continuing serious lack of facilities for Palestinian schools, with a shortfall of some 2,200 classrooms (OCHA, 2014c). - 68.
+The Separation Barrier has cut off from the city several Palestinian communities within the Israeli-defined municipality border, with serious consequences for access to public services.
+Tens of thousands of Palestinians of East Jerusalem are physically separated from the urban centre and must cross crowded checkpoints to access health-care, education and other services (ibid.).
+Provision of public services, including water supply, is decreasing in these communities (ACRI, 2015).
+Rising incidence of crime has been observed, as Israeli police no longer enter these neighbourhoods.
+In a recent development, the Israeli authorities permitted the deployment of police forces of the Palestinian Authority in the Abu Dis, Al-Ram and Biddu communities located in Area B as defined under the Oslo Accords, where Israel retains security control.
 Parts of these communities are situated within the Israeli-defined municipality borders of Jerusalem (The Times of Israel, 2015).

-A dwindling Palestinian land base and continuing displacement

-69. Access to land is fundamental for Palestinian livelihoods and economic development.
-However, in the 60 per cent of the West Bank designated as Area C, Israel retains nearly exclusive control over land and natural resources.
+A dwindling Palestinian land base and continuing displacement retains nearly exclusive control over land and natural resources.
 An estimated 300,000 Palestinians live in this area, but less than 1 per cent of it is currently allocated for Palestinian development.
 More than 70 per cent of the Palestinian communities that are entirely located in Area C are not connected to the water network, unlike the 341,000 Israeli settlers living there (OCHA, 2014b).